juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 "That's what I'm saying - shady business.
 Nothing good comes with meddling with mages and sects-"

-The man looked at Jean and hurried said, "No offence."
+The man looked at Jean and hurriedly said, "No offence."

 To that, Jean shook her head dismissively and inspected the contents of the sack for its quality.

 "As I was saying- Nothing good comes with meddling with mages.
 Steb says it's probably some excuse to lure in the unfortunate blind children and run some experiments on them in secret," the man theorised.
 "That's how they usually do it.
-The sect environment is an unforgiving grind stone, how do you think some blind kids are going to survive there?
+The sect environment is an unforgiving grindstone, how do you think some blind kids are going to survive there?
 They'll probably get wiped out first thing, and become a sacrifice for someone else, or something like that."

 "That's awful!"
 The mother opined.
 "Who is this merchant?
 We should report them to the authorities!"

 "We will do nothing of that sort," the elderly man interjected.
-"Didn't you here what your husband said?
+"Didn't you hear what your husband said?
 Nothing good comes with messing with mages.
 Just ignore them and move on."

 "Yeah!
 And the merchant himself looks suspicious, if you ask me.
 It's some orange-looking kid from an upstart True World Sect?"
 The husband chimed in.